vstinner/vstinner.github.io/content/convert-macros-functions.rst

 3.11 contains the change.
 During Python 3.10 development cycle, the change has to be reverted since it impacted too many projects.

+Note: I didn't modify all macros and functions listed in this article, it's a collaborative work as usual.

 Statistics
 ==========